 - You would have had to withhold the taxes if the employee had not claimed exemption from withholding on Form W-4.

 - You paid $600 or more to the employee that year, even if you did not withhold any income or FICA taxes.

 You can get an extension for filing with the SSA by submitting a complete application on Form 8809, Application for Extension of Time To File Information Returns.
 For an extension to send W-2 forms to employees, send a letter to the IRS.
 You need legitimate reasons for the delay.
-See the Form W-2 instructions, pages 6 and 7 for details.
+See pages 6 and 7 of the IRS Form W-2 instructions for details.

-You can file electronically by registering to use Social Security’s Business Services Online.
-This is a free service for employers, CPAs, accountants, and enrolled agents for filing W-2 and W-2Cs.
+You can file electronically by registering to use SSA’s Business Services Online.
+This is a free service for employers, CPAs, accountants, and enrolled agents for filing W-2s and W-2Cs.
 It also lets you verify the names and Social Security numbers of current and former employees.
 If you file online, the office creates the W-3 automatically for you.

 There are multiple forms that need to be mailed to different recipients:

 - Copy A: To the Social Security Administration at Social Security Administration Direct Operations Center, Wilkes-Barre, PA, 18769-0001.